PRODYNA-YASM/yasm-api-go/docs/OfficeApi.md

 > Office GetOffice(ctx, organizationId, officeId).Execute()

-Get an Office for an Organiaztion
+Get an Office for an Organization

 ### Example